shawnpoconnor/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 A merge conflict occours when two or more people attempt to modify the same line of code and merge their two branches.
-Git can't decide between the two and bounces back a special block asking you to pick which line of code it should include in the new merged branch.
+Git can't decide between the two and bounces back a special block asking you to pick which(or completely new!) line of code it should include in the new merged branch.